Meldexun/Nothirium/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Disclaimer: If applicable please set the `enableGLDebug` config option from RenderLib to true and try to reproduce the issue.
+Disclaimer: If applicable please set the `openGLDebugOutput -> enabled` config option from RenderLib to true and try to reproduce the issue.

 **Describe the bug**
 A clear and concise description of what the bug is.